lhartmanis/compound-screen/new_RNA_inference/readme.md

 The inference script runs in sequential batches to keep memory usage low.
 The number of genes to be inferred per batch can be set in the Snakemake configuration file.
 Processing data using smaller batches requires less memory usage and does not significantly alter the runtime.

-Average runtime will depend on the available hardware.

 The pipeline has been benchmarked on a desktop computer with the following specs:
 ```
 Hardware: